 • Using our award-winning rehearsal room techniques, students will take the play from page to stage over the course of one day!

-• The day culminates in a facilitated performance sharing, showcasing the creativity of your young people.
+• A full day workshop culminates in a facilitated performance sharing, showcasing the creativity of your young people.

 Play in a Day supports students to: